Human Milk Oligosaccharides (HMOs) and Their Benefits

 Because HMOs reduce the risk of viral and bacterial infections, they can directly influence your baby's immune system.

-Research has shown that HMOs improve your baby's immune system by:
+Research has shown that HMOs improve your baby's immune system by helping:

 This can be seen with Streptococcus agalactiae, also called group B Streptococcus or GBS, which is an important unfriendly gut bacteria for babies.
 HMOs have been found to stop the growth of these bacteria [10].

-Similarly, breastmilk has been shown to protect against rotavirus, which causes watery diarrhea and vomiting in babies aged 0 to 12 months old [11].
-It’s thought that the HMOs in breastmilk are able to directly attach to certain viruses and prevent them from invading [13].
+Similarly, breastmilk has been shown to protect against rotavirus, which causes watery diarrhea and vomiting in babies aged 0 to 12 months [11].
+It is thought that the HMOs in breastmilk are able to directly attach to certain viruses and prevent them from invading [13].

-This shows that breastmilk and HMOs have protective properties for your baby.
+This shows that breastmilk has protective properties for your baby.

 • 2’ -fucosyllactose (2’-FL)